DarthStormerXII/aetheros/SUBMISSION.md

 3. **Security Concerns**: Many automation tools require private keys, creating unacceptable security risks
 4. **Lack of AI Integration**: No existing solution allows AI assistants to safely interact with Hedera DeFi

-KawaFi solves these by providing a secure, unified interface that AI assistants can use to access DeFi data and prepare transactions without ever exposing private keys.
+Aetheros solves these by providing a secure, unified interface that AI assistants can use to access DeFi data and prepare transactions without ever exposing private keys.

 ### Challenges I ran into